Turkey says air strike hit Syria convoy, killed three

 Turkey’s Defence Ministry said the military convoy was attacked en route to one of its observation posts in the northwest.
 It said the attack violated Ankara’s agreements with Moscow, which had been informed in advance about the convoy.

+It said the army had seized a hill on the highway at the edge of Khan Sheikhoun earlier under the cover of heavy air strikes and shelling, cutting the main route in and out, The army has closed in on the town from the east and west since a brief ceasefire collapsed this month.

-Colonel Mustafa Bakour of the Jaish al-Izza rebel faction said battles raged on the outskirts of the town.
-Fighters arrived to reinforce the frontline, he said, including some from the National Army, a Turkey-backed rebel force based further north near the border.
+Colonel Mustafa Bakour of the Jaish al-Izza rebel faction said fighters had arrived in the morning to reinforce the front line, including some from the National Army, a Turkey-backed rebel force based further north near the border.

+Residents said warplanes pounded the town as well as nearby towns and villages in the south of Idlib.

 France called on Friday for an immediate end to the fighting and condemned air strikes on camps for the displaced.

+In a statement that did not specifically mention strikes against a Turkish military convoy, the United States said it was closely watching Syrian government military operations in northwest Syria.
+The Pentagon called on all parties, including Russia and Syria, to avoid large-scale military offensives and de-escalate violence in the area.

-The sarin attack on Khan Sheikhoun killed dozens of people and prompted a U.S. missile strike.
-The town is located along a highway stretching from the capital Damascus to Aleppo city.
+The sarin attack on Khan Sheikhoun in April 2017 killed dozens of people and prompted a U.S. missile strike.
+The town is located along a highway stretching from the capital, Damascus, to Aleppo city.

-Opposition sources believe a primary goal of the government offensive is to reopen the road.

 An investigation by the United Nations and the Organisation for the Prohibition of Chemical Weapons blamed the sarin attack on the Syrian government.
 Damascus denies using such weapons.

-The army has closed in on the town from the east and west since a brief ceasefire collapsed earlier this month.

-Residents said warplanes pounded the town and nearby villages during the night.

-Reporting by Ellen Francis and Tom Perry in Beirut, Khalil Ashawi, Sarah Dadouch, Tuvan Gumrucku, and Dominic Evans in Turkey; Editing by Angus MacSwan
+Reporting by Ellen Francis and Tom Perry in Beirut and Khalil Ashawi, Sarah Dadouch, Tuvan Gumrucku, and Dominic Evans in Turkey; Additional reporting by Idrees Ali in Washington; Editing by Angus MacSwan, Mark Heinrich and Peter Cooney

-Note: (This story clarifies in paragraph 1 that Turkey did not specify who was responsible for air strike.)